Learning online: guidelines, tips and support

 Flinders University provides text-matching software (Turnitin) for use by staff and students.

 University policy allows you to submit drafts of your assignments and view the report.
 (See the example draft box below.)
+This is useful If you are unsure whether or not your written work may too closely resemble your source material.
+More about submitting a draft to Turnitin

 Know how to communicate online.